doctr.transforms

 Here are all transformations that are available through docTR:

-class doctr.transforms.modules.Resize(output_size: int | Tuple[int, int], method: str = 'bilinear', preserve_aspect_ratio: bool = False, symmetric_pad: bool = False)[source]
+class doctr.transforms.modules.Resize(output_size: int | tuple[int, int], method: str = 'bilinear', preserve_aspect_ratio: bool = False, symmetric_pad: bool = False)[source]

 Resizes a tensor to a target size